GlenKPeterson/Paguro/README.md

  safe if the producer and the values it produces are free from outside influences.

 #To Do
+ - Compare speed of View vs. Iterator vs. Sequence.
+If view is much faster than Sequence, don't have collections implement Sequence.
+Have .seq() and .view() methods instead.
  - Bring unit test coverage back above 80%, or 85% if sensible.
  - Update JavaDoc, esp.
 Im vs. Unmod
  - Add `Either` (I have a working implementation) - it's like `Or` without the attitude.